Jordan to Newsmax: 'Arctic Frost' Probe Broader Than Expected

 That evidence included the collection of phone records connected to individuals in Washington with ties to the Republican Party.

-Speaking on Newsmax TV’s "The Record" with Greta Van Susteren, Jordan said his "initial takeaway is it's always worse than we thought," arguing that the scope of records obtained extended beyond a small number of individuals.
+Speaking on Newsmax's "The Record With Greta Van Susteren," Jordan said his "initial takeaway is it's always worse than we thought," arguing that the scope of records obtained extended beyond a small number of individuals.

 "It wasn't just a couple of people that they went and got the phone records for," Jordan said.